 and all the sons of God shouted for joy?

 Who were these “sons of God?”
 In Hebrew, the actual word is “ben Elohim.”
 We know for certain that they cannot be human or descendants of Adam because they were present at creation before Adam existed.
 So, they must be divine beings of some capacity.
-I would also rule out the possibility that they were specifically angelic because the Hebrew word for angel is mal’ak (messenger, ambassador or representative) but that is not the word used in this passage.
+Perhaps they are angels and I suppose that may be true in a generic sense of the word, but the Hebrew word for angel is mal’ak (messenger, ambassador or representative) but that is not the word used in this passage.
+The word used in this passage for “sons of God” is ben Elohim, not mal’ak.
 Therefore, all we know at this point is that they are supernatural beings who are not specifically angels nor are they Adam or his descendants.

 Perhaps you are wondering if the “sons of God” are not human or angels what could they possibly be?
 Actually, the Bible is full of various types of divine beings.
 Consider the examples below, none of which are angels.